LouisTsiattalou/website/content/cv/index.md

 <tbody>
 <tr>
 <td class="org-left">Python</td>
-<td class="org-left">I am an intermediate-advanced Python user for all data tasks.
+<td class="org-left">I am an advanced Python user for all data tasks.
 I have used it for ETL, Deep Learning, Web Applications and NLP.</td>
 </tr>